verozhao/verozhao/README.md

 - Coding at least 2 hours a day
 - Practicing 3 Leetcode problems per day
 - Exercising 7 days a week
-- Improving my CV with some internship apart from university

 #### :computer: Programming languages and tools:
 <p>